 Takeaway: Dropbox’s explosive growth is due to its fixing a problem that a giant audience is experiencing.
 The larger the audience, the easier it will be to grow.
 Look for opportunities that impact a massive consumer group and present it with a meaningful solution.

 Lesson #4: Make people aware of the problem they don’t know they have

 The problem that Dropbox solves, however, isn’t exactly intuitive.
 In other words, people don’t know that they need a central location to store all their files so they can access them from any device.

-One way they tried to advertise was Houston’s co-founder, Ferdowsi, insisted that the home page be nothing but a video telling a simple story of a stick figure losing his stuff and travelling to Africa.
+To advertise, Houston’s co-founder Ferdowsi insisted that the home page be nothing but a video telling a simple story of a stick figure losing his stuff and travelling to Africa.
 People understood the solution Dropbox offered immediately.

 The other thing they did was turn their customer base into a sales force.
-Dropbox told customers that they would give them 250 MB of storage for every referral.
+Dropbox told its customers that it would give them 250 MB of storage for every referral.
 The company still gets about 25% of its customers this way.

 Takeaway: Use social media, storytelling and your customer base to get the word out about your product.
-Just because you built it does not mean that the people will come.
-You have to let them know in a clear, concise and compelling way the problem your customer has and how you are fixing it.
+Just because you built it does not mean the people will come.
+You have to communicate to them the problem they have and how you are fixing it in a clear, concise and compelling way.

 Lesson #5: Stay lean

 Takeaway: Resist growing too big too fast.
-Keep salaries low, expenses at a minimum and hire temporary workers to help you stock away cash back into the company.
+Keep salaries low and expenses at a minimum, and hire temporary workers to help you stock away cash to funnel it back into the company.
 This way you can invest in a solid foundation that can sustain a market meltdown.

 Lesson #6: Spend more money staying front and center